South Africa v Ireland Summer Internationals 2024 TV channel, live stream, kick-off time | Radio Times

-What channel is South Africa v Ireland Summer Internationals 2024 first match on?
+What channel is South Africa v Ireland Summer Internationals 2024 second match on?
 Kick-off time, TV details and live stream

 Check out how to watch South Africa v Ireland in a Summer Internationals 2024 match, including TV details and more.

-Ireland travel to take on world champions South Africa in a two-Test series, with the first taking place in Pretoria on Saturday.
+Ireland take on South Africa in their second Test after a bruising 27-20 defeat to the world champions in Pretoria.

-While there are clear favourites in the other international tests taking place, the Springboks and Ireland clash will likely be this weekend’s most tantalising and tense collision.
+The Springboks have named an unchanged side and know that Andy Farrell's men have their backs against the wall.

-Both Andy Farrell and Rassie Erasmus are lacking big names.
-Ireland are without full-back Hugo Keenan, who is preparing for the Olympics with the Ireland sevens team, while Jamison Gibson-Park and Mack Hansen are injured.
+Ireland are still without Hugo Keenan, Jamison Gibson-Park, Jack Conan and Iain Henderson.
+In Gibson-Park’s absence and with Craig Casey also out, Connacht scrum-half Caolin Blade is likely to be promoted and add to his two caps.

 RadioTimes.com has rounded up everything you need to know about how to watch South Africa v Ireland on TV and online.